Cutoff for mixtures of permuted Markov chains: reversible case: First steps towards nice trajectories

-On the other hand, if $\cX^{(j)}$ does not have its loop-erased trace follow one of these paths, then it must exit $\cG(j-1,s+t)$ for the last time before the chain reaches distance $l$.
-We need to relate this distance with a time.
-We already used the argument in the proof of Lemma \ref{lem:QTlike}: the lower bound on escape probabilities implies that for some constants $C_3, C_4 > 0$,

-if $s \geq C_3 l$.
-All in all taking the constant $C_0 > 2 C_3 C_{2}^{-1} $ yields that with high probability the trajectory $(\cX^{(j)}_{t'})_{t' \leq s+t}$ contains at least $t$ steps after the last exit of $\cG(j-1,s+t)$.
-Let $L^{(j)}$ denote now this last exit time.
-Conditional on $L^{(j)}$, the quasi-tree that contains the subsequent trajectory needs then to be generated conditional on the chain not going back.
-Since the latter probabilty is lower bounded by $q_0$, this only affects by a constant factor the usual law the quasi-tree.
-Thus an appropriate choice of the constants $C_h, C_{\LR}(\e)$ yields $\bP_O \cond{B_j}{\iota(O) = u, B_{j-1}} \leq \e^{3} /2 + o(1)$, using the Proposition \ref{prop:drift} and Lemma \ref{lem:concentration_weights_QT} with the fact that the trajectory outside $\cG(j-1,s+t)$ contains at least $t$ steps. \end{proof}
+Let $L^{(i)}$ denote the last exit time of $G^{\ast}(i-1,s+t)$ by $\cX^{(i)}$.
+Conditional on $L^{(i)}$, the quasi-tree that contains the subsequent trajectory needs then to be generated conditional on the chain not going back.
+Since the latter probabilty is lower bounded by $q_0$, this only affects the usual law of the quasi-tree by a constant factor.
+Thus an appropriate choice of the constants $C_h, C_{\LR}(\e)$ yields $\bP_O \cond{B_j}{\iota(O) = u, B_{i-1}} \leq \e^{3} /2 + o(1)$, using Proposition \ref{prop:drift} and Lemma \ref{lem:concentration_weights_QT} with the fact that the trajectory outside $\cG(i-1,s+t)$ contains at least $t$ steps. \end{proof}